Nets Injury Report Against The Wizards

-Update: Harden has been traded to the 76ers, according to ESPN's Adrian Wojnarowski.
+The Brooklyn Nets defeated the New York Knicks at Madison Square Garden on Wednesday evening, and they will have a quick turn around, because they host the Washington Wizards at Barclays Center on Thursday night.

-The Brooklyn Nets are in Washington D.C. to take on the Washington Wizards on Thursday evening, and their injury report for the game can be seen in the screen shot that is captured below from the NBA's official injury report.
+For the game, their injury report can be seen in the tweet that is embedded below from the Twitter account of the team.

-The Nets will be without Paul Milsap, Joe Harris, James Harden, Kevin Durant and LaMarcus Aldridge for the game, while Nic Claxton is listed as questionable.
+Ben Simmons, Kyrie Irving, Joe Harris and Kevin Durant have all been ruled out.

-Coming into Thursday evening, the Nets are in a massive slump that has seen them lose their nine games.
+The Nets are 31-27, which has them as the eighth seed in the Eastern Conference.

 Related stories on NBA basketball